A List of Beaches in Phi Phi Islands

 Beaches in Phi Phi islands are considered the most important and most beautiful coastlines in Thailand.
 There are limestone mountains with rocks, caves, and long white sandy beaches here.
 Although often referred to as an island, the island of Phi Phi is actually a small archipelago.
 The island of Phi Phi is the largest of these groups and is, of course, the only island with permanent residents, while the smaller island, known as the Ko Phi Phi Lee, is known as the location for the movie “The Beach” in 2000 starring Leonardo DiCaprio.
-In this article we take a look at best beaches in Phi Phi Islands for you to consider.
+In this article, we take a look at the best beaches in Phi Phi Islands for you to consider.

-Phak Nam Bay
+Phak Nam Bay a Small Fishing Village

-Laem Tong beach
+Laem Tong beach A Secluded Location

-Laem Tong beach is located at the northern end of Phi Phi Don and is a beautiful, quiet, secluded beach that can be reached by boat.
+Laem Tong Beach is located at the northern end of Phi Phi Don and is one of the most beautiful, quiet, secluded beaches in Phi Phi that can be reached by boat.
 It takes about 45 minutes to reach here from Tonsai village by boat.
-There are only four luxurious resorts on Laem Tong beach.
-Not far from this beach are Mosquito Island, Bamboo Island and Hin Klang Island, all of which are great diving spots.
+There are only four luxurious resorts on Laem Tong Beach.
+Not far from this beach are Mosquito Island, Bamboo Island, and Hin Klang Island, all of which are great diving spots.

 Monkey Beach (Ao Ling) North of Loh Dalum Bay

-Bamboo Island or Ko Pai is a small, flat island about 2 kilometers north of Phi Phi Don Island.
-It is about 45 minutes to 1 hour from the beach of Tonsai bay, depending on the sea conditions.
+Bamboo Island, or Ko Pai, is a small, flat island about 2 kilometers north of Phi Phi Don Island.
+It is about 45 minutes to 1 hour from the beach of Tonsai Bay, depending on the sea conditions.
 To the north and east of the island, there are beautiful sandy beaches and a small shop offering drinks and snacks.

-Loh Dalum Bay
+Loh Dalum Bay With Beautiful Limestone Cliffs